 As with any other pet that you adopt, you’ll need to ask whether you and your family members are ready to take on the responsibility of caring for an exotic lizard.
-Some key points to remember when looking for a pet lizard include:
+Some key points to remember when looking for a pet lizard for sale include:

-- Are you ready to make a long-term commitment to care for your pet lizard?
+Are you ready to make a long-term commitment to care for your pet lizard?
 On average, many lizard species live for about 10 years.
 However, others have been known to live for 20 years or more in captivity.

-- Typically, the fees associated with purchasing or adopting a lizard are quite low.
+Typically, the fees associated with purchasing or adopting a lizard are quite low.
 But creating a proper habitat for your new pet can be costly.
 Lizards can grow to be much larger than the sweet little adolescent pet that you bring home and often require more room as they get older.
 Luckily, with proper education, you can create a welcoming and comfortable home habitat for your new pet.

-- While many exotic lizardscan live happily in homes with small children, owners must remember always to wash hands after handling your exotic pet.
+While many exotic lizards can live happily in homes with small children, owners must remember always to wash hands after handling your exotic pet.

 Choosing a Lizard

 Now that you understand some of the basics regarding caring for exotic lizards, you can decide which breed you want to bring home.
-Just remember that it’s always best to purchase a captive-bred lizard from a reputable breeder whenever possible.
+Just remember that it’s always best to purchase a captive-bred lizard for sale, from a reputable breeder whenever possible.

 Removing exotic animals from the wild can be dangerous for you and the lizard.
 These animals tend to be more stressed, prone to disease, and have a difficult time adjusting to captivity.